"The train has left the station."

 "There's a real dichotomy in our customer base.
 Some bought a bunch of systems but don't have the data.
 Others have ambition but can't execute."

-It's not that skills are unimportant.
-It's that skills alone aren't enough.
+It's not that capabilities are unimportant.
+It's that capabilities alone aren't enough.

 Siobhan laid out a fundamentally different lens:

-"People have skills.
-Jobs don't have skills.
+"People have capabilities.
+Jobs don't have capabilities.
 Jobs have tasks."

-Early in Reejig's journey, they invested $40 million building skills models.
+Early in Reejig's journey, they invested $40 million building capability models.
 But something wasn't working:

 So Reejig rebuilt the model around Work Context instead.